-- 1. If the payment is not more than 10 days late, 2 percent of the amount of the tax or fee due. - 2.
-If the payment is more than 10 days late but not more than 15 days late, 4 percent of the amount of the tax or fee due. - 3.
-If the payment is more than 15 days late but not more than 20 days late, 6 percent of the amount of the tax or fee due. - 4.
-If the payment is more than 20 days late but not more than 30 days late, 8 percent of the amount of the tax or fee due. - 5.
-If the payment is more than 30 days late, 10 percent of the amount of the tax or fee due. - Sec.
-2. NAC 360.397 is hereby amended to read as follows: - 360.397 1.
+1. If the payment is not more than 10 days late, 2 percent of the amount of the tax or fee due.

+2. If the payment is more than 10 days late but not more than 15 days late, 4 percent of the amount of the tax or fee due.

+3. If the payment is more than 15 days late but not more than 20 days late, 6 percent of the amount of the tax or fee due.

+4. If the payment is more than 20 days late but not more than 30 days late, 8 percent of the amount of the tax or fee due.

+5. If the payment is more than 30 days late, 10 percent of the amount of the tax or fee due.

+360.397 1.
 Except as otherwise provided in NAC 360.398, and section 80 of this regulation, a taxpayer or the taxpayer's agent may request the waiver or reduction of the penalty or interest, or both, by submitting to the Department a written statement signed under oath by the taxpayer or the taxpayer's agent which sets forth the facts and circumstances surrounding the failure of the taxpayer to make the payment in a timely manner.

-- 2. The Department shall not consider a request made pursuant to subsection 1 until the taxpayer has paid in full the tax or fee upon which the interest or penalty is assessed. - Sec.
-3. NAC 360.438 is hereby amended to read as follows: - 360.438 1.
-A person may request that the Commission compromise the liability of the person for a tax, contribution, premium, fee, interest or penalty assessed pursuant to the provisions of chapter 360, 360B, 362, 363A, 363B, 368A, 369, 370, 372, 372A, 374, 377, 377A or 444A of NRS, NRS 482.313, or chapter 585 or 680B of NRS or sections 2 to 61, inclusive, of Senate Bill No. 483, chapter 487, Statutes of Nevada 2015, at page 2878, as administered or audited by the Department by submitting to the Department, on a form prescribed by the Department, an offer to compromise the liability of the person. - 2.
-An offer to compromise the liability of a person submitted pursuant to subsection 1 must include: - (a) A statement of the grounds upon which the compromise is sought and any other information to support the offer; - (b) Copies of such financial information and documentation as may be required by the Department, including, without limitation, financial statements, bank records, accounting ledgers and a statement or explanation of any assets that may be acquired by the person pursuant to the resolution of a pending claim, cause of action, settlement or insurance disbursement, inheritance or an unsatisfied judgment or court order; - (c) An affirmation, signed under penalty of perjury, attesting to the truthfulness and accuracy of all information and documentation submitted with the offer to compromise; and
+2. The Department shall not consider a request made pursuant to subsection 1 until the taxpayer has paid in full the tax or fee upon which the interest or penalty is assessed.

+360.438 1.
+A person may request that the Commission compromise the liability of the person for a tax, contribution, premium, fee, interest or penalty assessed pursuant to the provisions of chapter 360, 360B, 362, 363A, 363B, 368A, 369, 370, 372, 372A, 374, 377, 377A or 444A of NRS, NRS 482.313, or chapter 585 or 680B of NRS or sections 2 to 61, inclusive, of Senate Bill No. 483, chapter 487, Statutes of Nevada 2015, at page 2878, as administered or audited by the Department by submitting to the Department, on a form prescribed by the Department, an offer to compromise the liability of the person.

+2. An offer to compromise the liability of a person submitted pursuant to subsection 1 must include:

+(a) A statement of the grounds upon which the compromise is sought and any other information to support the offer;

+(b) Copies of such financial information and documentation as may be required by the Department, including, without limitation, financial statements, bank records, accounting ledgers and a statement or explanation of any assets that may be acquired by the person pursuant to the resolution of a pending claim, cause of action, settlement or insurance disbursement, inheritance or an unsatisfied judgment or court order;

+(c) An affirmation, signed under penalty of perjury, attesting to the truthfulness and accuracy of all information and documentation submitted with the offer to compromise; and liability of the taxpayer during the period in which the Commission considers whether to accept or reject the offer of compromise.